ably/ably-asset-tracking-swift/README.md

     - persistence for later retrieval
 - **built for purpose** - the APIs and underlying functionality are designed specifically to meet the requirements of a range of common asset tracking use-cases

-`ably-asset-tracking-swift` is a Swift package, containing 2 libraries/ SDKs, `AblyAssetTrackingPublisher` and `AblyAssetTrackingSubscriber`.
-These libraries each provide a set of importable targets a user can use as dependencies.
+This repo holds an Xcode workspace (`AblyAssetTracking.workspace`), containing:
+- One Swift Package (`ably-asset-tracking-swift`), containing 2 libraries/ SDKs.
    - Publisher SDK: The `AblyAssetTrackingPublisher` library allows you to use `import AblyAssetTrackingCore` and `import AblyAssetTrackingPublisher`.
    - Subscriber SDK: The `AblyAssetTrackingSubscriber` library allows you to use `import AblyAssetTrackingCore` and `import AblyAssetTrackingSubscriber`.
+- Multiple example apps/ Xcode projects

 ### Documentation